 Another idea that’s important to define is what we mean by change.
 I want to focus on first order change vs second order change.
 They are defined like this:

-First order change deals with the existing structure, doing more or less of something, and involving a restoration of balance.
+deals with the existing structure, doing more or less of something, and involving a restoration of balance.

-Second order change is creating a new way of seeing things completely; this requires new learning and often begins through the informal system.
+is creating a new way of seeing things completely; this requires new learning and often begins through the informal system.

 So, first order change is about bringing change through structure and adherence to that structure.
 If you do it correctly, balance is maintained and things will be okay.
 In the family system this looks like: “Do what you’re told.
 Why?
 Because I said so.
 That’s how we do things in this house.
 That’s what the Bible says!”
 Someone sets the rules and the rest follow them.
 If you don’t follow the rules, then balance is not maintained and can only be restored by following the rules again.
 Man, that sounds a lot like a performance-based approach to change, family, and life.